leonardr/botfriend/README.md

 over.
 Every bot does something different, but they all have certain basic needs: connecting to various services and APIs, deciding when to post something, managing backlogs, and so on.
-There's no reason each bot needs its own code for this. .
+There's no reason each bot needs its own code for this.
 The only part of a bot that needs different _code_ is the creative bit.

 My other big problem was, I've come to dislike Twitter.
 It's a great platform for creative bots, but every time I created a bot, I felt guilty about increasing the value of an platform I think is making the world worse.
-(Also, it started suspending my bots for no reason.)
+(Also, Twitter has started suspending my bots for no reason.)

 I didn't want to give up my botmaking hobby, so I started investigating the world of [Mastodon](https://joinmastodon.org/)